BLOG HOME | FEBRUARY 24, 2018

 3. Purchase a full certificate.
 A full certificate provides the highest level of security and provides full encryption from the browser to the server.
 Providers include companies such as Comodo.
 A full certificate is recommended if you are transmitting or requesting secure data.
 If you are, you likely (or should) already have a full SSL certificate installed.
 Full certificates are around $100/year and can be more or less expensive depending on the features and type of certificate.

-We can help you determine the best course of action if you need SSL and we can help you get SSL on your web site.
+I can help you determine the best course of action if you need SSL and can help you get SSL on your web site.
 You can also do it yourself by either implementing a free resource or contacting your web hosting provider and activating a certificate through them.